michaelKurowski/visual-knowledge-database/draft.md

 ## Adding new content
  - A view enabling fast navigation along the graph without animations etc. for people adding content
  - Multiple convinent ways of adding content

+ # Non MVP:
+ - Nodes should keep history of edits with diffs.
+ - Discussion for every node for authors, to discuss edits